SilverEzredes/LUCY-Bot/README.md

  - get it working

 ## Credits:
-SilverEzredes#4826 for the amazing image assets
+WillyJL#3633 for making Alt bot.